 How to authenticate a payment

-3D Secure 2 – the new version of the authentication protocol rolling out in 2019 – will be the main method for authenticating online card payments and meeting the new SCA requirements.
-This new version introduces a better user experience that will help minimise some of the friction that authentication adds into the checkout flow.
+3D Secure 2 is the main method for authenticating online card payments and meeting the SCA requirements.
+This version provides a better user experience that helps minimise some of the friction that authentication adds into the checkout flow.

 Offline card transactions typically fulfil authentication requirements with PIN entry.